jesfus/playwrightBDD/README.md

 ```

 We can see two parts here, one is the **Scenario** definition and the second one is the **Scenario Outline** (not mandatory) This scenario outline allows for testing multiple examples with different inputs.
-It means this scenario will be executed 3 times(one foreach Examples row) with 3 different values which needs to matches with the variables defined in the **Scenario Outline**
+It means this scenario will be executed 3 times(one for each Examples row) with 3 different values which need to match with the variables defined in the **Scenario Outline**

-## Steps folder
+### e2e/steps folder

 This folder will contain all **.ts** that will map with the .feature files.
-Each line in a **.feature** file into **/features** folder is mapped to code using step definitions.
+Each line in a **.feature** file in **/features** folder is mapped to code using step definitions.
 These are the glue code that connects the plain language scenarios to executable code.

 **_IMPORTANT:_**

-A **.feature** definition can't be defined more than once in the steps that's why into steps has been created a file **common.steps.ts**, here we see the content:
+**\*A **.feature** definition can't be defined more than once in the steps that's why into steps has been created a file **common.steps.ts**, here we see the content:\***

 ```bash
 export default